 Each workshop will be 90 minutes and should be highly interactive, covering a topic in-depth with actionable ideas for delegates.

 Each session will be 50 minutes, encourage active learning, and should include ample time for audience questions and discussion.
 Sessions may be offered by a single presenter or a panel or may take a roundtable discussion format.

 Scholars are invited to submit a 1,000-word essay related to internationalization of teaching and learning in higher education.
 This may be a summarization of research undertaken by the submitter but may also be an opinion or thought piece.
 Authors whose essays are selected for publication will also participate as presenters in one of our Speed Learning Roundtable sessions.

-When developing your presentation, either in-person or online, consider the following:
+When developing your presentation, consider the following: